mehrazmorshed/blogbd/readme.txt

 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
-BlogX is a simple, clean, and modern blog theme for WordPress.
+BlogBD is a simple, clean, and modern blog theme for WordPress.
 It is perfect for bloggers who want a stylish yet functional platform to share their content.
-BlogX is fully customizable, compatible with Elementor page builder, and comes with various layout options and features.
+BlogBD is fully customizable, compatible with Elementor page builder, and comes with various layout options and features.

 == Features ==
 * Responsive Design